 MIT Instructors are welcome to integrate a printing exercise in the shop into their MIT graduate and undergraduate subjects.
-Contact Print Shop Co-Director and Professor of History Jeffrey Ravel to learn more.
+Contact one of our two Print Shop Co-Director, Professor Anne McCants or Dr. Erica Zimmer, to learn more.

-At various times during the year, the shop is open to all members of the MIT community.
+At various times during the year, the shop is open to all members of the MIT community, depending on our staffing capabilities and the Barker Library schedule.
 Visit our Sign Up to Print page to learn about dates and times for open printing.
 Trained student shop assistants help novice printers to design, set, and print their short texts.
-The Beaver Press is also occasionally available to high school students outside MIT who wish to learn how to print on a letterpress.
-Contact Professor Ravel for more information.

-Anne McCants, Professor of History and Director of Concourse; and Jeffrey Ravel, Professor and Head of the History Faculty, are the Co-Directors of the Beaver Press.
+Anne McCants, Professor of History and Director of Concourse; and Dr. Erica Zimmer, an instructor in the Concourse First-Year Program, are Co-Directors of the Press.
+Dr. Zimmer teaches 21H.343/CC.120, and also leads other printing exercises during the academic year.
 Ken Stone, MIT Class of 1972 and former Director of the MIT Hobby Shop, is our Technical Director.
 The Press has received generous support from the Concourse First-Year Program, the History Faculty, and the MIT Libraries.